shannuboi/Pytorch_Labs/README.md

-# Pytorch_Labs
+# PyTorch Tutorials
-Tutorials conducted for Teaching PyTorch to students of Computer Vision Course at SEECS, NUST
+Colab noteboooks for Pytorch Tutorials are provided in this repository.

+## Credits
+For more information or help you may contact Bostan Khan, Team Lead MachVIS Lab at bostankhan6@gmail.com.